Minor

 Admissions requirements.

 The “Immersive Arts – basic” minor is aimed at all students at ZHdK.
 Above all, applicants must be curious to explore design and art practices in combination with digital technologies and interested in developing unconventional solutions in an interdisciplinary collaborative manner.
-Basic knowledge of digital image/sound/space design or creative experience with game engines (e.g. Unity or Unreal) are an advantage.
+Basic knowledge of digital image, sound and spatial design, or creative experience with stage design or performances, are an advantage but not essential.

 Language skills required.